Best Online Technology Programs in Minnesota (2026)

 How does Technology pay in Minnesota compare to other states?

-Minnesota salaries are approximately 9.0% higher than the national average for technology roles.
+Minnesota offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Minnesota a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Minnesota?